NorthernWidget/ALog/README.md

   // !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! //
 ```

-We don't have any of these here, but examples would be sensors with their own power-supplies, and/or (not consistent wiht the comment above) sensors that are powered directly via the ALog BottleLogger's VCC.
+We don't have any of these here, but examples would be sensors with their own power-supplies, and/or (not consistent with the comment above) sensors that are powered directly via the ALog BottleLogger's VCC.
 This is not included in the comment because it is generally not how we run sensors -- we like to be able to switch them off to conserve power!

 ```cpp
   // NOTE: THE BUFFER SIZE IS 512 BYTES;